10 Devotional Acts for the Minoan Snake Goddess

 7. Volunteer at a Women’s Shelter

 Female deities seemed to be of central focus for the Minoans.
 Also, priestesses led ceremonies.
-That alone tells me how much the Minoans revered the divine feminine.
-As such, helping women who have endured domestic violence or other forms of abuse is good way to honor the feminine and thus The Snake Goddess.
+That alone tells us how much the Minoans revered the divine feminine.
+As such, helping women and femmes who have endured domestic violence or other forms of abuse is a good way to honor the divine feminine and thus The Snake Goddess.

 8. Wear or make jewelry with snakes implemented into it.